Jasmine Birtles

 There are two types of solid wall insulation:

 1. Internal wall insulation can be done in two ways.
-The first is by using Flexible Thermal Lining – a roll of insulation usually made of latex and 10mm thick which is used to line the walls.
+The first is by using ‘flexible thermal lining’ – a roll of insulation usually made of 10mm thick latex which is used to line the walls.
 The walls can then be decorated with emulsion, wallpaper or even tiles over the top of the lining.

-The second way is effectively ‘double glazing’ your walls.
-Rigid thermal boards, which usually consist of plasterboard backed with an insulating material and are up to 90mm in thickness, are fixed to the wall leaving a small gap in between to trap warm air.
+The second way is effectively ‘double glazing’ your walls with 90mm thick ‘rigid thermal boards’.
+These usually consist of plasterboard backed with an insulating material, and are fixed to the wall leaving a small gap in between to trap warm air.
 This will then reduce the amount of heat that can pass through the wall to the outside.

 2. External wall insulation involves adding an insulating, 50-100mm weather-proof layer over the outside of your walls, usually with decorative cladding over the top (to suit the style of your house, whether it’s Victorian, Edwardian, Georgian or whatever).